 One of the approaches to violate the Lorentz invariance is to modify the standard dispersion relation $E^2 - p^2 = m^2$, which is valid in the ultraviolet limit \cite{hooft,amelino,iengo}.
 This leads to the so-called modified dispersion relations (MDR), which are often associated with the existence of a maximum energy scale.
 In this context, the special relativity can be extended to include MDR, leading to the Doubly Special Relativity (DSR) \cite{dsr1,dsr2,dsr3}.
 The term doubly comes from the fact that DSR has two universal constants: the speed of light $c$ and the Planck energy $E_P$.

-The extension fo DSR in curved spaces, proposed by Magueijo and Smolin, is called Doubly General Relativity or, more popularly, Gravity's Rainbow and Rainbow Gravity \cite{Magueijo}.
-In Rainbow Gravity, the spacetime is energy-dependent, i.e., particles with different energies would perceive the spacetime background differently.
-In this sense, we have a "rainbow" of metrics defined by one parameter, the ratio between the energy of the test particle and the Planck energy ($E/E_P$).
+The extension for DSR in curved spaces, proposed by Magueijo and Smolin, is called Doubly General Relativity or, more popularly, Rainbow Gravity \cite{Magueijo}.
+In Rainbow Gravity (RG), the spacetime is energy-dependent, i.e., particles with different energies would perceive the spacetime background differently.
+In this sense, we have a ``rainbow" of metrics defined by one parameter, the ratio between the energy of the test particle and the Planck energy ($E/E_P$).
 In addition to this, the MDR in Rainbow Gravity are modified by correction terms, known as rainbow functions, that depend on $E/E_P$.

-Many interesting applications of Rainbow Gravity can be found in various contexts as inflation \cite{inflation,inflation2}, branes \cite{branes}, wormholes, avoidance of the big bang singularity \cite{bb,bb2,bb3}, explanation for the absence of black hole detection at LHC \cite{BHatLHC}, among others.
+Many interesting applications of Rainbow Gravity can be found in a variety of contexts as inflation \cite{inflation,inflation2}, branes \cite{branes}, wormholes \cite{wormholes}, avoidance of the big bang singularity \cite{bb,bb2,bb3}, explanation for the absence of black hole detection at LHC \cite{BHatLHC}, among others.
 However, one of the most fruitful contexts in which Rainbow Gravity has been applied is black hole thermodynamics \cite{bhrg,bhrg1,bhrg2,bhrg3,bhrg4,bhrg5,bhrg6,rainbowthermo}, specially due the existence of the so called black hole remnants \cite{Remnants,Remnants2,Remnants3}.

 The black hole remnants are particularly interesting because they represent a possible solution for the information paradox.
 With this in mind, we will work with the rainbow functions proposed by Magueijo e Smolin \cite{dsr3}, which are known to produce black hole remnants \cite{rainbowthermo}.
 This work aims to investigate the correlation between two successive particle emission events considering back-reaction effects.